Choosing The Right Therapist

 This lack of understanding regarding what to expect makes it difficult for parents to know what to look for when selecting a therapist for their young child or teen.

-Although I’ve written before about how adults can best approach the task of choosing a therapist for themselves, the task of selecting a therapist to work with a teen or child is somewhat different.
-In some ways, more confusing.
+Although I’ve written before about how adults can best approach the task of choosing a therapist for themselves, the task of selecting a therapist to work with a teen or child is somewhat different and, in some ways, more confusing.

 Let me help make this process easier for you.
-Having worked with children, teens, and adults for over 30 years (the majority of these spent in a university hospital setting where I supervised young clinicians) I’ve come to a few conclusions about how best to select a therapist.
+Having worked with children, teens, and adults for over 30 years (the majority of those years spent in a university hospital setting where I supervised young clinicians) I’ve come to a few conclusions about how best to select a therapist.
+These conclusions are based on both my experience and a large body of research.

 Seven Factors For Selecting The Best Teen/Child Therapist